-A) Simply put, The Ska’vyn Exchange (“TSE”) is a high-end Trading Guild whose goal is to provide members with access to a top-tier Guild Trader Kiosk location while maintaining an incredibly supportive, friendly and helpful environment.
+A) The Ska’vyn Exchange is a high-end trading community in The Elder Scrolls Online whose goal is to provide members with access to a top-tier Guild Trader Kiosk location while maintaining an incredibly supportive, friendly and helpful environment.

 A) Our guild is named for the city of Ska’vyn (sometimes spelled “Skaven”), located in Central Hammerfell, our original home.
 After recent events related to the ongoing Three Banners War, The Exchange has relocated to capitalize on greater business opportunities in other areas of Tamriel – but we continue to proudly display the name of our homeland.

 A) Our allegiance to the Daggerfall Covenant is a loose affiliation at best.
 While we do occasionally offer our wares for sale in the war-torn region of Cyrodiil under the protection of Emeric’s banner, we as a Guild never officially engage in open combat.
 You may occasionally see some familiar faces on the battlefield, as we allow our members to do what they please on their own time, but as a Trade Organization, our sole focus is coin – cold, hard gold.
 As such, we accept members from any of the three major Tamrielic alliances – be you of the Pact, Dominion, or Covenant.

 A) Our Guild Leadership Team has created an official Discord server for the free and open use of all of our members!
 Discord is an incredibly robust, lightweight Voice & Text Chat program available for Windows, Mac, iOS and Android, and it also has a browser-based web client!
 We regularly get together to chat, make crafting requests, share the dankest of memes, answer questions, organize PvE & PvP groups, and more, all through Discord!